-In the fall of 1968, we decided we could get along well with only one car, so we sold my Corvair Monza and traded Cathy’s Cutlass for a Dodge Station Wagon.
+In the fall of 1968, we decided we could get along well with only one car so we sold my Corvair Monza and traded Cathy’s Cutlass for a Dodge Station Wagon.
 I was able to ride to and from Charity Hospital with my surgical colleague, Jack Welch who lived nearby.
-That arrangement worked very well for us during my last year of residency because I seldom had to go back to the hospital at night even when on-call.
-I simply allowed the 3rd year resident to resolve problem consultations, because they were required to stay in the hospital on their call nights.
+That arrangement worked very well for us during my last year of residency, because I seldom had to go back to the hospital at night even when on-call.
+I simply allowed the third year resident to resolve problem consultations, because they were required to stay in the hospital on their call nights.

-We shopped for a suitable car in Fort Lauderdale, and I found the perfect one for me, a 1969 Fiat Spider (pictured above).
+We shopped for a suitable car in Fort Lauderdale, and I found the perfect one for me a 1969 Fiat Spider (pictured above).
 The car was purchased in my name with a check given us by Gram Young.
-We used the bank interest rate at that time to calculate the 2 year payout, and Cathy and I signed a hand written promissory note to Gram.
-She said we didn’t have to do that, but we insisted, because we didn’t want to take advantage of her generosity.
+We used the bank interest rate at the time to calculate the two year payout, and Cathy and I signed a hand-written promissory note to Gram.
+She said we didn’t have to do that, but we insisted not wanting to take advantage of her generosity.

 For the next two years we faithfully sent her a check each month, and I included a hand- written note telling her how we were doing and what our plans were for the following month.
 Every time we saw her and many of the times when we talked with her by phone, she would tell us how she enjoyed our notes.